FCACollin/ayup_dock/README.md

 ## Change log

+- v1.1.0:
+    + addition of VennDiagram (r package).
+    + addition of multcomp and multcompView (r package) for compact letter display.
 - v1.0.3: addition of flextable (r package) and multirow texlice dependency along with ec.
 - v1.0.2: added ggalluvial for alluvial plots.